 - Capstone project

+The curriculum will vary by the program and specialization you pursue on the RN-to-MSN degree path.
 Your curriculum will help guide you in taking care of a diverse population of patients.

 How long does it take to finish the RN to MSN program?